ardevd/sparkmap/README.md

 How to Contribute
 ====
-Translators are welcome to contribute to translation through [Transifex](https://www.transifex.com/zygote-labs/sparkmap/dashboard/)
+Translators are welcome to contribute with translations through [Transifex](https://www.transifex.com/zygote-labs/sparkmap/dashboard/)

 FAQ
 ====